domvwt/esparto/docs/03-api-reference/publish.md

     # Create a new Page
     page = es.Page(title="My New Page")

-    # Publish the document to an HTML file:
+    # Publish the page to an HTML file:
     page.save_html("my-page.html")

     # Or as a PDF: